3P+S

-The 3P+S Input/Output Module was an S-100 computer expansion card introduced to the microcomputer market by Processor Technology in 1976.
+The 3P+S Input/Output Module was an S-100 computer multifunction expansion card introduced to the microcomputer market by Processor Technology in 1976.
 The board supplied three parallel ports and one serial port, the latter of which conformed to the RS-232C serial communications standard.
 One of the three parallel ports was dedicated to interfacing with the host computer over the S-100 bus, while the other two were available for general use.